 The court will first look to see whether the contracting agency provided a coherent and reasonable explanation of its exercise of discretion.

 In addition, a court examines the agency’s sole source justification for violations of a law or regulation, in the absence of which the protestor would have had a substantial chance of receiving an award under either a competitive bidding process (where the sole source procedure was made irrational by the violations), the sole-source procedure, or in some other fashion.
 See KSD, Inc. v.
 United States, 72 Fed.
 Cl.
 236, 255 (2006).
 See more information about buying from a single source.

 In a GAO protest, the GAO reviews an agency’s decision to use the sole source justification and it will focus on the adequacy of the rationale and conclusions in the J&A.

 You Still Have to Meet the Interested Party Requirement in a Bid Protest: As a side issue, when you decide to file a bid protest challenging the agency’s sole sourcing justification decision, you must still show that you are an interested party; that is, an actual or prospective offeror whose direct economic interest would be affected by the award or failure to award a contract.

 - The Agency procurement planning does not have to be perfect when protesting government contract awards.

-- However, when lack of planning is obvious, the justification stands a good chance of getting a protest sustained.
+- However, when a lack of planning is obvious, the justification stands a good chance of getting a protest sustained.

-For additional questions or representation in a sole source justification bid protest and violations of 10 USC 2304, call a bid protest lawyer at 1-866-601-5518.
+For additional questions or representation in a federal sole source justification bid protest and violations of 10 USC 2304, call a bid protest lawyer at 1-866-601-5518.
 FREE INITIAL CONSULTATION.